Emily-Keymon/Employee-Database-Analysis/README.md

 1. Inspected employee data CSV datasets.
 2. Determined primary and foreigh keys based on data.
 3. Created table schema using https://www.quickdatabasediagrams.com/

-4.
+### Data Engineering
+1. Created PostgreSQL database using employee data named employee_db.
+2. Created a table schema for each of the six CSV files.
+3. Imported employee data CSV datasets into appropriate tables.

+### Data Analysis
+1.

 ---
 ## Results

-## Data Modeling
-* Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.

-## Data Engineering
-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
-* Import each CSV file into the corresponding SQL table.
-Note be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 ## Data Analysis
 ### Once you have a complete database, do the following: